310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Ehehe, it was fun making sweets with everyone in Ryuseitai.
-We made such a huge ruckus!
+Fufu, it was fun making sweets with everyone in Ryuseitai.
+We made such a huge ruckus.

-But as everyone expected, Tetora-kun caused a small fire in the kitchen—
+As everyone expected, Tetora-kun caused a small fire in the kitchen—

 And Shinkai-dono manufactured a bizarre concoction, saying that “it’s edible euglena~♪”